ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S5B-docker-07-dockerize-to-do-app-on-python-flask/README.md

     cursor.execute("SHOW TABLES LIKE 'todos';")
     result = cursor.fetchone()

-    # If the 'todos' table does not exist, create it and populate with sample data
+    # If the 'todos' table does not exist, create it and populate it with sample data
     if not result:
         todos_table = """
         CREATE TABLE todo_db.todos(